Back to Blog

 Now that you have successfully connected a Raspberry Pi to the Kaa Cloud, expand your solution by adding new dashboards and widgets, sending new types of data, and exploring analytics.

-If you have any questions, feel free to ask them in Gitter.
+If you have any questions, feel free to ask them via contact us.

 Also, here is the link to our webinar where we explained how to connect a Raspberry Pi with BME280 and Senseair S08 CO2 sensors to the Kaa Cloud in more details: Kaa 1.1 webinar.